-The Direct PLUS Loan Program enables parents of dependent students an opportunity to borrow up to the cost of education minus all other aid received.
-Applicants do not have to demonstrate need; however, dependent students are encouraged to use their full eligibility for a direct subsidized or unsubsidized loan before being considered for a PLUS Loan.
+Parent applicants do not have to demonstrate need; however, dependent students are encouraged to use their full eligibility for a Direct subsidized or unsubsidized loan before parents apply for a PLUS Loan.
+Parent borrower should have their own account and not share their child account in order to keep track of those borrowed loans.
+The debt on parent PLUS loan is in the parent's name and remains the parent's legal financial responsibility throughout repayment.
 The U.S. Department of Education approves a loan from this federal program only after an evaluation of the parent borrower's credit history.
-If a parent is denied a PLUS Loan, the student may be eligible to receive additional unsubsidized funds.
+If a parent is denied a PLUS Loan, the student may be eligible to receive additional direct unsubsidized loan.
+Additional direct unsubsidized loan is granted only after Bowie State University has received and application that is denied from the Department of Education.

 Interest begins to accrue at the time of disbursement.
-The interest rate for new Parent and
+The interest rate for new Parent PLUS loans is 6.31% percent if first disbursement is July 1, 2016 to June 30, 2017.